apache/cloudstack-documentation/source/adminguide/projects.rst

 user / account added will have access to all APIs that are made available by the Account level role.
 If there are no specific deny rules in the project role, it would again fallback onto the account-level role to decide whether the user has permissions to perform a specific action.
+It is also to be noted that Project roles are restricictive in nature, i.e., to say that, one may not allow a user to perform an operation that is NOT allowed at Account level.
+Even if a rule is added at the project level, allowing such an action, it will not have any effect as the action will be prohibitted by the Account Role.

 The project administrator can promote or demote a user in the project.